Home Energy Parties – Making Homes Cosier

 ‘I really enjoyed participating in Saturday’s Energy party.
 I must say I was a little apprehensive about the whole idea, but that quickly changed.
 I’ve shared most of what I learnt with family & friends, so thank you very much for your time and commitment to making us all more energy efficient.’
 Susan, attendee

-To broaden our understanding of how members could make their homes cosier, we supported People Powered Retrofit and an air-tightness expert to run two Home Energy Parties on a cold January day.
+To broaden our understanding of how members could make their homes cosier, we supported People Powered Retrofit, a Manchester-based cooperative, and an air-tightness expert to run two Home Energy Parties on a cold January day.
 The homeowners who hosted the events invited friends and neighbours to search throughout the house for draughts and cold spots and we learnt to recognize signs of energy inefficiency.

 Did you know